temetski/temetski.github.io/_posts/2016-04-13-earthquake-networks.md

-I got the earthquake data from [Phivolcs](http://www.phivolcs.dost.gov.ph/html/update_SOEPD/EQLatest.html) website for eathquake that occured between March 1-9, 2016.
+I got the earthquake data from [Phivolcs](http://www.phivolcs.dost.gov.ph/html/update_SOEPD/EQLatest.html) website for earthquake that occured between March 1-9, 2016.
 The data was saved to a `csv` file to be processed by `python`.
-As is, the data did not neet that much cleaning.
+As is, the data did not need that much cleaning.
 I also used `pandas` to manage the data.

 **In [2]:**